diffblue/gitlab/doc/api/graphql/reference/index.md

 ### `Package`

-Represents a package in the Package Registry.
-Note that this type is in beta and susceptible to changes.
+Represents a package with pipelines in the Package Registry.

 #### Fields